Illness: Is My Bird Sick?

 Sick birds need a lot of sleep to recover.
 You should place their cage in a quiet, secluded part of the house, away from any noise or activity.

 Cage covers are also important.
 They help hold in the heat and also promote a dark, secure environment that allows your bird to sleep and rest.
-Dark cage covers, such as the ones offered by Cages By Design, are ideal.
+Dark cage covers, such as the ones offered by Custom Cages, are ideal.

 These cage covers are made out of durable, light-weight non-toxic poly cotton fabric.
 They are machine washable and custom made to fit your bird cage.
 So you don’t have to worry about trying to drape a sheet or blanket over your parrot cage each night…plus try to figure out how to keep it from falling off.
 These commercial covers also include a unique flap door, which is secured with Velcro on each side.
 The Velcro allows you to easily lift the flap to open the door to check on your sick bird, without removing the entire cover.